The British Academy of Forensic Sciences

 Two talks every year on topics of interest to our younger members.
 Some of our latest talks include the scientific aspects of Blood Pattern Analysis and the life and work of the forensic pathologist Prof Keith Simpson.

 Joint meetings with the Clinical Forensic and Legal Medicine Section of the Royal Society of Medicine take place on a Saturday in January.
-The upcoming meeting is 2019 is on Mass Disasters.

 Education and Prizes